shaniceabigail/LibFlections/README.md

-# NUSReflectionPapers
+# LibFlections
+Library of reflections.
-A compilation of my personal reflection papers for modules in Year 3 onwards.
+A compilation of my personal reflection papers for modules in Year 3 onwards, as well as book summaries etc.